August 14, 2018

 DEADLINE: Twenty (20) days before an Election.

-DEADLINE: Twenty (20) days before any election.
+DEADLINE: Mailed forms must be postmarked twenty (20) days before any Election.

 YES.
 Voters may register to vote at their polling place on Election Day.